mjablons1/raspberry-pi-headless-spotify-streamer/README.md

            margin-left: auto;
            margin-right: auto;
            width: 70%;"
-	src="graphics/concept_diagram.svg"/>
+	src="graphics/concept_diagram.png"/>

-If you want to easily control your spotify streaming from any spotify client session, playback high quality and, once configured, forget all about your RPI streamer, this is for you.
+If you want to easily control your spotify streaming from any spotify client session, playback high quality and, once configured, forget all about your RPi streamer, this is for you.

 Its